Learn the art of watering weed plants and you’ll avoid many of the problems that can ruin a good crop. This is especially important for beginners!

 - For pots that are too large, try to focus the waterings around the central stem, keeping a dry boundary at the outer edges.

 For plants in perfect-sized pots, you should saturate fully.
+Check our article about “autoflower pot size” to know the best fit for autoflowers and water properly.

 Many indoor weed gardeners use soil-based media, which makes watering weed an essential skill to master, but not all soil is the same.